 Embroker | Best Law Practice Management Platforms | 2022 |

-David T. Hasbrook
+T. David Hasbrook

 David attended the University of Oklahoma and obtained his undergraduate degree in Psychology in 1975 and his law degree in 1978.
 He then served over four years on active duty with the United States Army as a lawyer in the Judge Advocate General’s Corps.
 During this period, he gained valuable trial experience.
 After leaving active duty in 1982, David continued his military career in the United States Army Reserves until 2006, when he retired at the rank of Colonel.